Rimmuru/RimurusMenu-Docs/index.md

 Vehicle Godmode | Undetected invincibilty for your cars Vehicle Opacity | Change your vehicles opacity.
 0% will be fully invisible Vehicle Gravity | Adjusts the way gravity effects your car.
-Higher = more gravity Modify Top Speed | Break R* speed barrier
-Dirt Level | Make your car dirty or make it clean, choice is yours Destroy Personal Vehicle | Destroys your current personal vehicle (why?)
+Higher = more gravity Modify Top Speed | Break R* speed barrier or drop it to 10 and experience the joys of true LA traffic Dirt Level | Make your car dirty or make it clean, choice is yours Destroy Personal Vehicle | Destroys your current personal vehicle (why?)
 TP Into Personal Vehicle | Teleports you directly into the front seat of your personal vehicle Garage Bypass | Allows you to save a car spawned via the menu.
-(Head over to a garage with an empty space, park in front of the garage door in the car you have spanwed in and activate this option)
+(Head over to a garage with an empty space, park in front of the garage door in the car you have spawned in and activate this option)
 GTA4 Neons | Gives your car the bright ass neons that could be done on GTA 4 RGB Neons | Adds neons and cycles an RGB effect
 RGB Xenon | Gives your headlights a rainbow effect